Accidents in Another Person's Car in Kansas & Missouri

 However, if the damages are high and injuries are serious, the liability coverage of the owner’s car insurance policy may not be sufficient.
 If so, your insurance company may be responsible for paying the remainder.
 If you do not have car insurance or a sufficient amount, you could personally be liable.

-If the crash was caused by the other driver, it doesn’t matter whether or not you own the car.
-In Missouri and Kansas, the driver that caused the accident is liable for the damages caused by the accident, and that driver’s insurance company must pay damages up to policy limits.
+If the crash was caused by the other driver, it should not matter whether or not you own the car.
+In Missouri and Kansas, the driver that caused the accident is liable for the damages caused by the accident, and that driver’s insurance company must pay damages up to policy limits of the liability coverage at issue.
 If the other driver's negligence clearly caused the accident, you don’t have to worry about using your or the car owner's insurance policy to pay for damages.

 Get Legal Advice if Involved in a Car Accident Driving Someone Else's Car

-To better understand these legal issues and ensure that your legal rights are protected, contact our Kansas City car accident lawyer.
-Cal the Law Office of Kevin J. McManus in Kansas City at (816) 203-0143, and we would be happy to arrange a free, no obligation consultation.
+To better understand these legal issues and ensure that your legal rights are protected, contact our car accident lawyer in Kansas City, Missouri.
+Call the Law Office of Kevin J. McManus at (816) 203-0143, and we would be happy to arrange a free, no obligation consultation.